 - DEDICATED CUSTOMER SERVICE: Available in Bedsure Faux Fur Blanket - Fleece Blankets for Bed, Couch, Chair & Sofa - Veritable Bedsure Trademarked Products - In Business Since 1979 - Bedsure strives to provide 1-Month return and replacement service & life-time free customer service - We want our customers to be 100% happy and satisfied!

 Keep Your Face To The Sun

-In the same way that you would seek cover while taking a break on a hot day, take rest pauses in bright sunshine and face the sun in frigid weather.
+In the same way that you would seek cover while taking a break on a hot day, take a rest pause in bright sunshine, and face the sun in frigid weather.